department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

 ## Warm-up Questions - 5 minutes

 * Can you tell me a little about your service history?
-* Have you visited any facility in the last year, after experiencing what you thought was an emergency?
+* Have you ever experienced what you thought was an emergency that required a visit to any facility?
     * If yes: can you tell me about your experience there?
+    * If yes: what kind of facility was it (VA/non-VA)?
     * If yes: can you tell me why you decided on that particular location?
     * How did you find out about that specific location?
-    * Can you tell me about your understanding of your benefit coverge in the event of an emergency?
+    * Can you tell me about your understanding of your VA benefit coverge in the event of an emergency?

 ## Usability Test - 30 minutes